Picture this:

 - You’re trying to cut costs or increase efficiency

 Creating budgetary slack: Department performance is often measured (at least partly) by budget performance.
-With an incremental budget, a budget pool might give the team more money than they need and create the impression that the team “always comes in under budget.”
+With an incremental budget system, a budget pool might give the team more money than they need and create the impression that the team “always comes in under budget.”
 This stealth inefficiency reduces cash optimization.
 Since the budget is always based on previous data, budget inflation may persist for years.

 Ignores external impacts: Inflation, supply chain cost, and employment market changes significantly impact your spending.
 But straightforward incremental budgets don’t account for these external forces.